linux4sam/egt/docs/src/api_changes.md

 Here, you can find the API changes from the version 1.0.
 In addition, some hints are provided to help you update your code.

+@section v1_2 1.2

+@subsection rangevalue RangeValue

+@li Rename min and max to start and end.
+The constraint to get max > min is removed.

+@subsection slider Slider

+@li The constraint to get start > end is removed.
+@li The origin_opposite flag is removed.
+As end can be greater than start, swap end and start instead of setting the origin_opposite flag.

+@subsection valuerangewidget ValueRangeWidget

+@li The constraint to get start > end is removed.

 @section v1_1 1.1

 @subsection combobox ComboBox